 Dispur Subdivision - Kamrup Metro, Assam

-The total area of the subdivision is 128 km², including 9.27 km² rural area and 119.19 km² urban area.
-The sex ratio is approximately 929 females per 1,000 males.
+According to the 2011 Census, the total area of the subdivision was 128 km², including 9.27 km² of rural area and 119.19 km² of urban area.
+The sex ratio was 929 females per 1,000 males.

 List of Villages in Dispur Subdivision